Cray-HPE/docs-csm/install/pre-installation.md

     = PIT Identification = COPY/CUT END =========================================
    ```

-## 2. Download and extract the CSM Tarball
+## 2. Download and extract the CSM tarball

 1. Download and install the latest documentation and scripts RPMs, see [Check for latest documentation](../update_product_stream/README.md#check-for-latest-documentation).